xiaolong-snnu/PAPS/README.md

 ## Apply the PAPS to new systems

-The four files are nearly identical in structure, differing only in their Fokker-Planck operators and parameter ranges.
+The files of the five examples are nearly identical in structure, differing only in their Fokker-Planck operators and parameter ranges.
 Key customization points are marked with the comment "please change here".
 Modify these sections to adapt the code for alternative systems or configurations.

 ## Important Note

 The PAPS is specifically designed for parameterized Fokker-Planck equations with unique stationary solutions.
 For systems exhibiting multiple coexisting stationary solutions, the PAPS may converge to an arbitrary combination of these solutions, which might not match the desired outcome.

+If you are interested in solving a system with a single parameter choice instead of a continuous parameter domain, you can go to the function Dataset_xx_system.gen_system_parameters and set constants instead of sampling random values in specific intervals.

 Should you encounter any issues, please do not hesitate to contact me for assistance: